Harmxn02/DL-Project-titanic/README.md

 1. `main.ipynb` contains all models that were trained
 2. `presentation.ipynb` contains all visualizations I used during the presentation
 3. `mypy.ini` is a configuration file for MyPy
+4. `kaggle_competition_url` contains the URL of the kaggle competition

 ### Util